 There are a few resources you’ll need before getting started:

 If you have’nt created a project yet, you need to create one.
 Projects are containers for your Assets and associated analytics usage.
-On the console home page, click on the CREATE A NEW PROJECT button.
+On the console home page, click on the button.
 You’re prompted to input the name and domains corresponding to the allowed referrers where you’ll embed Woosmap.

 Google Maps API Key